-Online, 10-15 hours a week for 10 weeks
+Course Structure: Online, 10-15 hours a week for 10 weeks

 The course focuses on solving geographic problems by modifying and automating generic Geographic Information System (GIS) software through programming.
 In GEOG 485, students use the Python programming language to write and modify scripts that add functionality to desktop GIS tools and to automate geospatial analysis processes.
 No previous programming experience is assumed.
 Core topics covered in this class include object-oriented programming, component object model technologies, object model diagrams, loops, if-then constructs, and modular code design, and situates these topics in the geospatial workflow through their integration with maps, layers, spatial data tables, and spatial analysis methods.

 Students who successfully complete the course can automate repetitive GIS tasks, customize GIS interfaces, and share their geospatial software development work with others.

-This course is offered as part of the Open Educational Resources initiative of Penn State's John A. Dutton e-Education Institute.
-You are welcome to use and reuse materials that appear in this site (other than those copyrighted by others) subject to the licensing agreement linked to the bottom of this and every page.
+This course is offered as part of the Repository of Open and Affordable Materials at Penn State.
+You are welcome to use and reuse materials that appear on this site (other than those copyrighted by others) subject to the licensing agreement linked to the bottom of this and every page.